islco/mo-static/{{cookiecutter.repo_name}}/README.md

 As for the JS you need to explicitly indicate which values you want passed to your code via webpack to prevent passing any sensitive data.
 You can do so by modifying the `webpack.config.js` file, we use the `DefinePlugin` to make our environment variables available in our code.
 This means you can use `process.env.SECRET_MESSAGE` in your Javascript files and the appropriate environment variable will be substituted during the build process to be shipped in the browser.

+__⚠️ WARNING__: Due to how Heroku pipelines work, the environment variables are piped into your code during build time.
+This means that when you promote an app from staging to production within a pipeline that the environment variables from staging will also make it to prdouction, since Heroku doesn't build again on production.

 __🔐 TIP:__ Don't leak secret keys, neither by commmitting them nor by passing them to your JS.
 If the var you are using should be kept secret, you should not add it to `config.js`.